 - increased blood flow and pressure in the brain

 - disturbances in vision

 Currently, no drug can reverse a nitroglycerin overdose.
-Doctors can provide care to people experiencing an overdose by giving intravenous fluids and elevating their legs.
+That said, doctors can provide care to people experiencing an overdose by giving them intravenous fluids and elevating their legs.

-Using nitroglycerin in the appropriate way can delay the serious complications of angina that can include heart attack, stroke, and even death.
+Using nitroglycerin in the appropriate way can delay the serious complications of angina, which include heart attack, stroke, and even death.

-People may experience side effects with nitroglycerin and should remain seated while the drug is having its effect.
+People may experience side effects with nitroglycerin, so they should remain seated while the drug takes effect.

-Nitroglycerin can interact with medications for erectile dysfunction.
-Males with angina should report the use of Viagra, Cialis, and Levitra to their doctor because the use of both drugs together may be dangerous.
+Nitroglycerin can interact with erectile dysfunction medications.
+People with angina should report the use of Viagra, Cialis, and Levitra to a doctor because using both drugs together may be dangerous.

-People can also treat anal fissures with nitroglycerin rectal ointment.
-Side effects and interactions can also occur with topical use of nitroglycerin.
+People can also treat anal fissures using nitroglycerin rectal ointment.
+Side effects and interactions can also occur with the topical use of nitroglycerin.